sap-tutorials/Tutorials/tutorials/cp-aibus-dox-web-oauth-token/cp-aibus-dox-web-oauth-token.md

 ### Get OAuth access token details

-To get your OAuth access token you will need the values highlighted in the image below from the service key you created in the previous tutorial: [Set Up Account for Document Information Extraction and Get Service Key](cp-aibus-dox-booster-key).
+To get your OAuth access token you will need the values highlighted in the image below from the service key you created in the previous tutorial: [Use Trial to Set Up Account for Document Information Extraction and Get Service Key](cp-aibus-dox-booster-key) or [Use Free Tier to Set Up Account for Document Information Extraction and Get Service Key](cp-aibus-dox-booster-free-key).

 <!-- border -->![DOX Service Key](service-key-details.png)